ChildOfAnAndroid/babyLLM/README.md

 readmeactuallyprobablydont.txt

 --- ARCHITECTURE ---
+(adjustable) currently:
+VOCAB = 4200 tokens
+EMBED DIMENSION = 1024
+NUM NEURONS = 10,000

 EMBED LAYER converts babyLLMs input into tokens (LIBRARIAN), and then converts those tokens into embeddings.

 NEURON LAYER is meant to be outputting a single number for each input token, iterated by numNeurons

-    - Each neuron has a dimension of 32, meaning that it has 32 numbers
+    - Each neuron has a dimension of 1024, meaning that it has 1024 numbers for each tensor neuron

 PARALLEL NEURON LAYER is meant to be outputting [seqLen, numNeurons]